kennethmoen/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-The following project demonstates how to set up a fully functioning ticketing system through osTicket, one complete with an admin account, agent panel and a page where end users can submit tickets.<br />
+The following project demonstates my ability to set up a fully functioning ticketing system through osTicket<br />

 <h2>Environments and Technologies Used</h2>